-Last week I posted about our dining room transformation after we removed a wall.
-If anyone were to ask me what the biggest impact was in renovating the space, I’d have to say the sliding doors that hubs and a friend built.
+If anyone were to ask me what the biggest impact was in renovating our dining room space, I’d have to say the shoji screen sliding doors that hubs and a friend built.
+Last week we showed you how our dining room transformated after we removed a wall.
 Once we knocked the wall down, I wanted the option to close it off occasionally but still let the light through.
 It was the perfect opportunity for me to design something spectacular!

 As you may have seen in our previous post, hubs mocked up my design in cardboard to make sure the scale would work first before he even purchased the wood.
 I’m so glad he did that because I could see that I wanted the wood on the bottom of the door to come much higher than the mockup, so we were able to make the adjustment and not waste a thing!

 Hubs installed the sliding door mechanism, but before he did, he added a piece of plywood so we could add a valance to it later.

 Then he installed the doors on the track by following the manufacturers directions.
 We used KN Crowder hardware.
 It’s not cheap, but we also used their pocket door hardware in my craft room because we think it’s the best on the market and believe that you really do get what you pay for (and no, we don’t get paid to say that)!

 We didn’t want heavy frosted glass in the doors so hubs came up with a brilliant idea to get the same effect!
 Want to know the secret?
 Laminated rice paper!
 It looks beautiful and can still be cleaned if necessary.
 If you want a true shoji look though, make sure that the laminate you use is low sheen.
 The laminating shop we took it to actually used high sheen on one side and hubs didn’t notice it until after he installed it.
 We don’t like the shiny side (too much reflective glare), but we never took it back to fix it so I’m passing this tip along to you so you don’t make the same mistake we did.